gastonstat/packyourcode/packyourcode.utf8.md

 - Build and Reload Package: `Cmd + Shift + B`
 - Check Package: `Cmd + Shift + E`

-If everything went fine, you should have been able to create a toy _hello world_ R package (with one function) that you can load:
+If everything went fine, you should have been able to create a toy _hello world_ R package (with one function) that you can load with `library()`:

 ```r